Mig-uel/Bonjour/README.md

   <img src="./assets/bonjour-cover.png" />
 </figure>

-# Bonjour
+# "Bonjour"
+Bonjour is a homepage-like web app for use throughout your day; especially when getting it started.

+🔸Features:
+  – Provide insight to major news stories local to user – Display local weather, including chances of rainfall, and air quality – A new "Quote of The Day" on page for a span of at least 365 days – Update user on CoViD-19 rates; local and global

+🔸Goals:
-Bonjour is a home-like web app for use throughout your day.
-The goal is to display the weather, quotes, news, and latest Coronavirus disease stats.
+  – Lessen numbers of apps accessed for different updates – Provide sufficient weather details, so to be checked only once – Create an almost exclusive news stream based on current locality & prefeence is to display the weather, quotes, news, and latest Coronavirus disease stats.

 # Mockups
 <h4>Mobile View</h4>